nosferatoy/units-converter/README.md

 ### Key Features
 * Tree shakable
 * No dependencies
-* Build in es6, cmj and umd
+* Build for es6, cmj and umd

 ## Installation